Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - Define how to talk to users.

 > Example preCICE:
-> - Treat users as peers. preCICE is a CS PhD student, user is a Mechanical Engineering PhD student.
+> - Treat users as peers. preCICE is a Computer Science PhD student, user is a Mechanical Engineering PhD student.

 ---